ericwpeterson/remote-redux-five/README.md

 ### Motivations
  * Use redux on the server.
 Just as redux-devtools is great for UI development, wouldn't it be great to run a similar tool to simulate various conditions on the micro-service layer?
 In doing so, we can simulate events and demo our applications to  stakeholders without ever needing to alter production databases, code, or physical equipment.
  * Using a standard protocol allows us to reuse communication code across applications.
 No matter what the underlying transport is, whether it is websockets, bluetooth-ble, or electron ipc, it's abstracted by a single saga.
- * Reduce boilerplate and provide a base to build apps for web, electron, and mobile devices.
+ * Reduce boilerplate and provide a base to build React Native, Electron, and Web apps.

 ## Redux State Store
 **_The client and the server have their own stores.
 While they might be similar, they are not the same_**.